Amsterdam

 Why Amsterdam deserves a detour in palace mode

-Amsterdam resembles no other European capital.
-Here, palaces do not settle into Haussmannian buildings but into Golden Age merchant houses, narrow and tall, lined along UNESCO-listed canals.
-The Waldorf Astoria occupies six of these patrician homes on the Herengracht, the Dylan has taken up quarters in a 17th-century former theatre, and De L'Europe holds the Amstel since 1896 with unfussy Dutch elegance.
+Amsterdam bears no resemblance to any other European capital.
+Here, the palaces do not take up residence in Haussmannian buildings but in Golden Age merchant's houses, narrow and tall, lined up along the UNESCO-listed canals.
+The Waldorf Astoria occupies six of these patrician dwellings on the Herengracht, the Dylan has set up in a 17th-century former theatre, and De L'Europe has held the Amstel since 1896 with unfussy Dutch elegance.

 This compact city is best explored on foot or by bike, even on a palace stay.
-One passes from the Rijksmuseum to the Vondelpark in twenty minutes, from the museum district to the Jordaan in a quarter of an hour.
-Luxury hotels cluster in three zones: the Golden Bend (the golden curve of the Herengracht), the approaches to the Dam, and the banks of the Amstel.
+We go from the Rijksmuseum to the Vondelpark in twenty minutes, from the museum quarter to the Jordaan in a quarter of an hour.
+Luxury hotels concentrate in three areas: the Golden Bend (the golden curve of the Herengracht), the environs of the Dam, and the banks of the Amstel.
 Each offers a different relationship to the city: intimate canals, historical buzz, or riverside calm.

 The Dutch gastronomic scene has matured.
 Amsterdam now boasts several Michelin-starred tables, often nestled in the palaces themselves.
 Restaurant Bridges at the Sofitel Legend The Grand, Spectrum (two stars) at the foot of the Waldorf Astoria, or Librije's Zusje at the Waldorf bear witness to culinary ambition that goes beyond marinated herring and bitterballen.